-A more detailed overview of the methodology used to develop the Strategy, and the findings from our consultation and literature review, can be found in the appendix report Our Manchester Industrial Strategy - Methodology and Findings.
+A more detailed overview of the methodology used to develop the Strategy, and the findings from our consultation and literature review, can be found in Appendix 2.

 4. Delivering a more inclusive economy for Manchester

 Developing a More Inclusive Economy - Our Manchester Industrial Strategy aims to promote economic and social justice in Manchester to ensure that all of our residents can participate in and benefit from the city's economic growth.
 To achieve this, there are three main themes that require focus - people, place and prosperity.
 These themes form the three pillars of this Strategy but do not operate in isolation from each other.
 Only by investing in all three will the desired outcome of a more inclusive economy for Manchester's residents and workers be realised.